-The Bermondsey (New Caledonian) Market in London is a site to see.
+The Bermondsey (New Caledonian) Market in London is a sight to see.
 If you are going to travel to just one flea market outside of the United States, this is a great choice.
-One of the long standing sayings that was quoted in a National Geographic article is: “anything stolen and sold before sunrise is legal.”
-So, if you are looking for the best deal on high end items, it is a good idea to show up at the market early.
+One of the long-standing sayings that was quoted in a National Geographic article is,’“anything stolen and sold before sunrise is legal’.
+So, if you are looking for the best deals on high-end items, it is a good idea to show up at the market early.
 Serious collectors will find that the market offers them unique items that you might not be able to find outside of London.
 The real shoppers show up early and leave early after finding their daily treasures.
-The dealers actually set up their booths before dawn and the market is held each Friday (“Top 10..”)
+The dealers actually set up their stalls before dawn and the market is held every Friday ‘“Top 10..’)

 Takahata Fudo Gozareichi Antique Fair

 WHEN: The third Sunday every month, usually between 7 AM and 4 PM, all year round

 One of the current trends in Japan is the secondhand movement.
 This unique movement is helping to keep items out of landfill sites while also helping those who might not be able to afford new things to be able to decorate and add their own unique style to their life.
 The Takahata Fudo Gozareichi Antique Fair is one of the most popular events in Tokyo, following the new trend, and is something that people flock to.
 This market takes place in front of the famous Takahata Fudo Buddhist temple, which was actually built more than 1,100 years ago.
 The fair takes place monthly on the third Sunday.
 There are a ton of different items that you can find at this flea market, including unique antiques, which even include the beautiful kimonos of the past.

 San Telmo Antiques Fair

 WHERE: Buenos Aires, Argentina

 WHEN: Sundays, usually between 10 AM and 4 PM, all year round